LindoTshongs/An-analysis-of-the-factors-that-inform-SMME-profitability-in-SA/README.md

 Technical steps:
 This analysis first selected the appropriate variables, cleaned them and constructed some newer ones to aide in our analysis.
 Then,

-* Studentised residuals and Cooks distances where used to remove outliers.
+* Studentised residuals and Cooks distances where used to identify outliers, quantify their impact and inform their removal.
 * To deal with the multicollinearity, we used the Inflation Variance Factory( VIF).
 * Then, log transformations were used to fix the issue of non-linearity and lessen the severity of heteroscedasticity.
 * Missing values were replaced with using the Predicitve Mean Matching algorithm contained in the Mice package.